canonical/jaas-documentation/reference/audit_logs.rst

 This gives administrators of JIMM the ability to audit changes at a very granular level.

-All requests to controllers and models are logged and can enable an analysis into why the state of the underyling Juju estate has changed.
+All requests to controllers and models are logged and can enable an analysis into why the state of the underlying Juju estate has changed.

 Audit logs are currently enabled by default without any config to disable their collection.
 The logging retention period is configurable and allows for audit logs to be stored for a